 Recommended starting points

 Some good starting points for outdoor experiences in the wilderness include Holmenkollen, Frognerseteren, Sørkedalen, and Sognsvann.
 You can easily reach these places with public transportation, and once you get there, you have many possible activities in front of you!

 The Association for the Promotion of Skiing, The Norwegian Trekking Association Oslo, and the Agency for Urban Environment have many cabins in the forests in northern Oslo that are open throughout the year (check the opening hours before you go).
 Some are unserviced cabins that one can use if one has the key, while others serve lovely home-baked snacks for hungry hikers and skiers.
 Some also offer accommodation with meals included.

 Even though many of the trails in the forests are marked, it is a good idea to bring a map of the area.
-The Tourist Information has a free simple map of the area, while the best maps can be bought at The Norwegian Trekking Association (DNT) or at bookstores in Oslo.
+Oslo Visitor Centre has a free simple map of the area, while the best maps can be bought at The Norwegian Trekking Association (DNT) or at bookstores in Oslo.